 With origins in 1956 for a concept of a "mid-county" expressway included in the U.S. Interstate and Defense Highway System plan, Interstate 476 was the most environmentally sensitive roadway constructed by the Pennsylvania Department of Transportation during the the 20th century.
-A preliminary plan for a 21.5-mile, six-lane expressway arose in 1960 between Interstate 95 at Ridley Township and the junction of Interstate 280 (Pennsylvania Turnpike) and Pennsylvania 9 (Northeast Extension) at Plymouth Township.3 The road was designated Interstate 480.
+A preliminary plan for a 21.5 mile, six-lane expressway arose in 1960 between Interstate 95 at Ridley Township and the junction of Interstate 280 (Pennsylvania Turnpike) and PA 9 (Northeast Extension) at Plymouth Township.3 The road was designated Interstate 480.

 A public hearing in 1961 showcased four proposed alignments.
 The alignments were color coded blue, green, red and yellow, and displayed on a large map of the area.
 Feedback gathered led to the choice of the "Blue Route" as the preferred alignment, but several citizens opposed any construction.3

 Estimated to cost $50 million, construction kicked off in July 1967 on a 2.5 mile segment between Darby Road in Haverford Township to Radnor Township and modern day Tower Road.
 This portion opened in October 1969.
 Work on five additional sections commenced between 1970 and 1974 between Upper Merion Township (County Line Road) and Plymouth Township (Chemical Road).
 Nine miles of the freeway were completed by 1978, but only three miles, from Interstate 76 to Chemical Road, were open to traffic in January 1979.
 Highway opponents utilizing the National Environmental Policy Act of 1969 delayed road work and ultimately halted construction during this time period with a successful suit filed in 1974, mandating additional environmental studies.3